 A Cost-effective Treatment

 Another benefit of CBT is its cost-effectiveness.
 Some addiction treatment programs require a stay at a residential treatment center, which can be costly.
 Although CBT is used in many residential programs, this therapeutic technique can be successfully conducted on an outpatient basis.
 The cost of addiction treatment is significantly lower when CBT is performed in an outpatient setting, and CBT is likely to be covered by health insurance plans.
-Cognitive-behavioral therapy helps bridge the treatment gap and makes effective addiction treatment accessible to a wider group of people.
+Cognitive-behavioral therapy helps bridge the treatment gap and makes effective addiction treatment accessible to a broader group of people.

 Like any form of addiction treatment, cognitive-behavioral therapy works best when the patient is motivated and focused on their recovery.
 No addiction treatment can offer guaranteed results, but this powerful form of therapy can make the road to recovery a lot smoother.